-Calls were rolling up the line, one after another, from Barton on the left to the Ravens next in line, then to Corse- all Virginia brigades-and then to Clingman's North Carolini-ans on the right.
+left to the Ravens next in Calls were rolling up the line, one after another, from Barton on the "Ah," Poe said.
+He pointed with his stick.
+"The men are moving."
+The regiments moved forward, left to right, clumps of skirmishers spreading out ahead.
+Flags hung listlessly in the damp.
+Once the order to advance had been given, the soldiers moved in utter silence, in perfect parade-ground formation.
+Just as they had gone for that cemetery.
+Poe thought.
+He line, then to Corse-all Virginia brigades-and then to Clingman's "Attention, battalion of direction!
+Forward, guide centerrrr-march!"
+North Carolini-ans on the right.
 Poe could hear the voices distinctly.